Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 Electrons can have 2 different types of spins
 - $\frac{1}{2}$
 - $-\frac{1}{2}$
-Each orbital can hold a certain amount of positive spin ele
+Each orbital can hold a certain amount of positive spin electrons and a specific amount of negative spin electrons Thankfully each orbital needs these pairs to be balanced Now I will demonstrate how to do a box
 # Practice Questions